 2. You’re naturally more stoic in nature, but recent events have made you depressed, anxious, nervous, on edge… just not in a good place.
 Going through a divorce, being cheated on, losing your job… these kinds of things can wreak havoc on a person and send them into a neurotic tailspin.

-For both cases, the cure for such an anxious state is ironically, at first, an even more heightened sense of anxiety.
+In both cases, the cure for such an anxious state is ironically, at first, an even more heightened sense of anxiety.
 You have to face your fears, put yourself out there.
 You have to fail, fail, win, fail, fail, win again… and eventually you stop failing so often.
 You grow stronger.
 Braver.

 That low-neuroticism successful salesman that walks into the room with confidence has been rejected COUNTLESS times.
 When you see his stoic “cool” state, what you’re seeing is the end result of much learning.
 He has learned, either consciously or subconsciously, that his current “cool” state of being gets stuff done.
 Being worried, nervous, spazzy, and tentative in life gets him nowhere, especially as far as his paycheck is concerned.